microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

             | `TF_VERSION`| 0.12.4 | The version of terraform deployments are bound to. |
             | `TF_WARN_OUTPUT_ERRORS`| 1 | The severity level of errors to report |

+    * Configure DevInt Pipeline Variables
+        * ..

+    * Configure QA Pipeline Variables
+        * ..

+    * Fill in env vars for three variables groups (QA, DevInt, Global)
+        * Return to your Azure DevOps subscription
+        * Select pipelines tab from within side-navigation menu
+        * Select existing pipeline and then click [Edit]
+        * Next to the [Variables] button at the top of the page, click the ellipses and select Triggers at the top of the page
+        * ..

 3. Clone newly created azure devops repo from your organization.
     * Visit your newly cloned repo and clone down the repo. (![image](.GitHub-Clone-Button.gif))
         ```bash